-According to StatCounter, mobile overtook desktop usage worldwide in October of 2016.
-Mobile usage continues to rise, and employees expect to be able to use their phones to access information.
+According to StatCounter, mobile usage overtook desktop usage worldwide in October of 2016.
+Mobile usage has continued to rise, and employees expect to be able to use their phones to access information.
 If your intranet is several years old, mobile probably wasn’t a priority when it was built.
 For clients who are not ready to build new intranet solutions, we’re often asked to create mobile and responsive templates to update their existing systems.

 Be sure to have a regular maintenance plan for your existing intranet and budget resources for a replacement when advances in technology make it necessary.